 [Ion Gheorghe] Maurer went downstairs to go for a short walk, and in the meantime the Soviets came and the discussions began.
 We went downstairs, too, and stopped.
-Among other general topics for discussion, [the Soviets] raised the issue of essence.
+Among other general topics for discussion, [the Soviets] raised the main issue.
 Let's discuss serious things to see what we have to do.
-They said they wished the meeting to yield good results, and a unity be achieved.
+They said they wished the meeting to yield good results, and a unity [of opinion] be achieved.
 We told them that we wanted the same thing.
 But, as they surely knew, it was difficult to reach a result as regards the communiqué.

-My dear sir, to our knowledge the appeal is in a more advanced form and maybe a short communiqué would be good, but it should reflect all of the points of view.
+Dear gentlemen, to our knowledge the appeal is in a more advanced form and maybe a short communiqué would be good, but it should reflect all of the points of view.

-They said: Vietnam should be in.
+They said: Vietnam should be.